UU-ER/AdOpT-NET0/joss_submission/paper.md

 [adapted from @wiegner2024integration]](./Multiple_nodes.svg){width=1000px}

 The standard formulation of the model framework is a mixed integer linear program.
-Its mathematical formulation supports flexible spatial and temporal resolution and technological details.
+Its implementation supports a wide range of spatial/temporal resolutions and technological details.
 AdOpT-NET0 can optimize both system design and technology operation variables, enabling the optimization of existing energy systems with expansions or additions (brownfield) and new systems without the constraints of existing installations